ilyak/libxm/README.md

 multiple GPUs or other accelerators like Intel Xeon Phi.
 Libxm reaches close to peak floating-point performance even in cases when data size is much larger than the available amount of fast random access memory.
-For very large problems libxm shows considerable speedups (10x or more) compared to similar tensor contraction codes.
+For very large problems libxm shows considerable speedups compared to similar tensor contraction codes.
 Libxm supports single and double precision scalar and complex numbers.

 Usage
 -----